 December 14th, 2016

 Recently we have seen some of the biggest brands launch a new identity which have been heavily influenced by their heritage and previous logo marks.
-In the past we’ve discussed rebrands for companies such as Uber taking on a modern approach, using flat colour, striking contrast and contemporary sans-serif fonts but it seems, there is another popular trend afoot.
+In the recent past we’ve seen rebrands for companies such as Uber taking on a modern approach, using flat colour, striking contrast and contemporary sans-serif fonts but it seems, there is another popular trend afoot.

 Brands such as Polo, Kodak, Co-op, Mastercard and now Carlsberg are all going back to their brand roots.
 They have taken a common approach and delved into their design archives and brought back logos from as far back as the 1960s.
 When a company has an array of assets and history behind it, it would be clumsy not to at least investigate those assets and explore potential rebirths or recycling of them for any new identity.